MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing NoSQL Database in Microsoft Azure.md

 Latency and throughput are the two most fundamental measures of network performance.
 They are closely related, but whereas latency measures the amount of time between the start of an action and its completion, throughput is the total number of such actions that occur in a given amount of time. </p>

 <b> Containers </b>
 <p>Having code and scripts that only work on your machine is no longer sustainable.
 You need to be able to share your work and have other teams be able to repeat your results.
 The idea of a container is that it is an isolated environment in which you can set up the dependencies that you need in order to perform a task.
 Containers are an alternative to virtual machines, which are a great solution to isolation, but require substantial overhead.
 With a container framework, you specify the dependencies that your code needs, and let the framework handle the legwork of managing different execution environments.
 Docker is the defacto standard for containers, and there is substantial tooling built around Docker. </p>

+<b> REST api </b>

+ <b> Latency </b>
+ <p> Latency is a networking term to describe the total time it takes a data packet to travel from one node to another.  </p>

+ <p> data latency is the time between the creation of data in a source system and the exact time at which the same data is available for end users on the business intelligence platform.</p>